AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 - `noword`: negation of word

 Example
-`filter address:queenstown`
+`filter address:serangoon`
 > The default modifier is `has`, so this lists every contact with an address that
 > has queenstown in it.

 ![filter1.PNG](images/user-guide/filter1.PNG)

-`filter phone.is:12345678`
+`filter phone.is:93210283`
-> Returns the contact with the phone number 12345678
+> Returns the contact with the phone number 93210283

 ![filter2.PNG](images/user-guide/filter2.PNG)